dogaaydinn/LeetCodeProblems/LeetCodeProblems/AddTwoNumbers/README.md

 - **Space Complexity**: `O(max(m, n))`
   The space complexity is proportional to the length of the resulting linked list, which can be at most `max(m, n) + 1` nodes long due to potential carry.

+## Performance

+- **Runtime**: 71 ms (Beats 80.05% of submissions)
+- **Memory Usage**: 52.51 MB (Beats 15.51% of submissions)

+## Why Linked List Approach?

+Using a linked list allows us to efficiently handle numbers of arbitrary length without worrying about overflow or large integer calculations.
+This approach directly simulates the addition process and ensures that the result is returned as a new linked list.

+## Key Points

+- **Carry Handling**: The solution effectively manages carry-over from one digit to the next.
+- **Edge Cases**: Handles cases with different lengths of linked lists and additional carry.

 ## Explanation of the Code

 The solution uses a dummy node to simplify list manipulations and a while loop to process digits from both linked lists.
 It efficiently handles cases where the lengths of the linked lists are different and manages the carry properly.